instaclustr/ICAPI-DataDog/README.md

 # ICAPI-DataDog
-Provides a simple integration script to push data from the Instaclustr Monitoring REST API to DataDog
+Provides a simple integration script to push data from the Instaclustr Monitoring REST API to DataDog.

+For detailed instructions on how to set up see: xxxx